An initiative of Feminist Hiking Collective and Srilatha Batliwala, in collaboration with Closer Than You Think

 The dialogue process included several discussions with Srilatha Batliwala, and we realized that there is very little documentation of the vast array of experiments and experiences with collective feminist leadership.
 Thus the idea emerged for the From me to we initiative (De mí a nosotres/De moi à nous/De me a nós) – our attempt to map the practices of collective feminist leadership worldwide.
 We are aiming for a collective feminist process of knowledge building, through mapping, documenting and archiving collective feminist leadership experiences from around the world.
 We are proud to assert that this is a voluntary and collective initiative – there are no donors and no funding behind us, and its implementation depends on your participation.

 The From me to we initiative is a collective and iterative process that aims to collect and distribute a creative map interweaving and describing the practices of collective feminist leadership, through an open call for submissions on a yearly basis.
-This initiative is part of the Unpacking Collective Feminist Leadership project, and is grounded in this introductory article that includes resources and references, for what we consider the elements and core aspects of collective feminist leadership.
-We aim to launch the map and the collective feminist leadership stories renewed every year, starting with the launch of the first creative map and stories were published on 1 October 2022.
+This initiative is part of the Unpacking Collective Feminist Leadership project, and is grounded in this introductory article that includes resources and references, for what we consider the elements and core aspects of the practice of collective feminist leadership.
+We aim to publish a map with collective feminist leadership stories renewed every year, starting with the launch of the first creative map and stories were published on 1 October 2022.
 The map art and visual concept is created by Kruthika NS - @theworkplacedoodler